- How does one become a Cal State East Bay student?

 - No credit may be allowed for professional courses in education taken in a community college, other than an introduction to education course.

 - Cal State East Bay and California community colleges have articulation agreements regarding course equivalencies.
-If you are planning to transfer to Cal State East Bay you should consult with your community college counselors as to whether or not particular courses meet specific requirements.
+If you are planning to transfer to Cal State East Bay you should consult with your community college counselors as to whether or not particular courses meet CSU specific requirements.

 - Certification of the completion of the Cal State East Bay requirements in U.S. History and Institutions will also be accepted from your community college.

 Credit from institutions not regionally accredited will not be used in determining admission eligibility, nor will it normally be used to meet graduation requirements.
-However, after completing 30 quarter units in residence, you may petition the Office of Admission to have such units accepted for baccalaureate credit.
+However, after completing 30 quarter units in residence, you may petition the Office of the Registrar to have such units accepted for baccalaureate credit.
 Course content, the quality of performance, the nature of the institution, and the appropriateness of the courses to the Cal State East Bay curriculum will be considered in evaluating any petition.

 Academic Advising and Career Education (AACE)